usnistgov/fipy/README.txt

    <!--

-The latest information about |FiPy| can be found at http://www.ctcms.nist.gov/fipy/.
+The latest information about :term:`FiPy` can be found at http://www.ctcms.nist.gov/fipy/.

 .. raw:: html